Chart Color Schemes

 The level of general health in Gisborne is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Gisborne shows better-than-average health outcomes with low prevalence of common conditions among its general population.
+Gisborne shows above-average health outcomes with a low prevalence of common health conditions among its general population.

-However, it has higher rates among older and at-risk groups compared to national averages.
-Approximately 59% (9,266 people) of Gisborne's total population have private health cover, which is exceptionally high.
-The most common medical conditions are asthma (8.0%) and mental health issues (7.3%), while 70.6% of residents report no medical ailments compared to 69.3% in Greater Melbourne.
-Gisborne has a lower percentage of residents aged 65 and over at 17.6% (2,750 people), compared to 18.7% in Greater Melbourne.
+However, it has higher rates among older and at-risk cohorts compared to national averages.
+Approximately 59% of Gisborne's total population (9,264 people) have private health cover, which is exceptionally high.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 8.0% and 7.3% of residents respectively.
+About 70.6% of residents report being completely free from medical ailments, compared to 69.3% across Greater Melbourne.
+Gisborne has a lower proportion of residents aged 65 and over at 17.6%, with 2,749 people in this age group, compared to Greater Melbourne's 18.7%.

 Frequently Asked Questions - Health